williamhoos/testrepo/docs/source/sign_utilities.rst

     :width: 91%
     :alt: Recover Lost Credentials Workflow
 |
 ..
-Attention:: Verify that the overlapping nature of these do not result in creating a security vulnerability.
+Attention:: Verify that the overlapping nature of these does not result in creating a security vulnerability.

 ..
-Hint:: Include a more intuitive way for the user to get back to the point where he or she can amploy the restored credenitials.
+Hint:: Consider including a more intuitive way for the user to get back to the point where he or she can employ the restored credenitials.

 Reset password function
 ***********************